alloba/book-of-hours-notes/Book Of Hours/books/Ud Rocashaas.md

 ## Description
 Ud Rocashaas

-An anonymous confessional account of unsanctioned activities by the nuns of St Brandan's.
+An anonymous confessional account of unsanctioned activities by the nuns of [[St Brandan's]].
 The title is a Henavek phrase that might be translated as 'the spirit flees the shadowed places.'
 ### Partial Study Description
 I'm Reading...

 The author writes guiltily of her dealings with hill-children and Carapace-relics - she suggests she herself has a connection with one of the Carapace-kinds.
-Most of these dealings are trivial, but she claims to have arranged the death of the Marcher Lord William de Braose, called Black William...
+Most of these dealings are trivial, but she claims to have arranged the death of the Marcher Lord [[William de Braose]], called Black William...
 ### Study Complete Description
 I've Read...